dev7a/samstacks/README.md

 - `--profile <profile>`: Override the default AWS CLI profile.
 - `--input <name=value>` / `-i <name=value>`: Provide input values for pipeline inputs defined in `pipeline_settings.inputs`.
 Can be used multiple times.
 - `--auto-delete-failed`: Enables proactive cleanup.
 Before attempting to deploy a stack, this option will:
-    1. Automatically delete the stack if it's found in `ROLLBACK_COMPLETE` state.
+    - Automatically delete the stack if it's found in `ROLLBACK_COMPLETE` state.
-    2. Automatically delete any pre-existing 'FAILED' changesets for the stack that have the reason "No updates are to be performed."
+    - Automatically delete any pre-existing 'FAILED' changesets for the stack that have the reason "No updates are to be performed."
 - `--debug`: Enable debug logging.
 - `--quiet`: Suppress all output except errors.

-### Validate a Manifest
+### Validate a Manifest (without deploying)

 ```bash
 samstacks validate <manifest-file>